slviajero/tinybasic/MANUAL.md

 ### Introduction

+Most of the standard Arduino I/O functions are available on BASIC.
+The Arduino standard examples have been ported to BASIC to showcase how they are used.
+Please look into the repo under examples/01basics to examples/10starter for these programs.

 ### PINM

+PINM sets a pin to input, output, or input-pullup.
+Example:

+PINM 10, 0

+PINM 11, 1

+PINM 12, 2

+sets pin 10 to input, pin 11 to output, and pin 12 to input with the pullup active.
+The values for the second argument may be implementation specific.
+Some microcontroller cores use additional values.
+The number given in BASIC is directly handed through to the pinMode() C++ function.

 ### DWRITE, DREAD, and LED

+Digital I/O is done with DWRITE and DREAD.
+Examples:

+DWRITE 11, 1

+A=DREAD(10)

+sets pin 11 to high and reads the value of pin 10 to variable A.

+The constant LED is the builtin LED on system.
+This can be microcontroller dependent.

+PINM LED, 1

+DWRITE LED, 1

+lights the buildin led.

 ### AWRITE, AREAD, and AZERO

+For analog I/O the command AWRITE and the function AREAD can be used.
+The pin number in these commands has to be the low level pin code of the microcontroller.
+For Arduino AVR systems the lowest analog pin number is the pin after the highest digital pin.
+On an UNO this is 14.
+The constant AZERO is the number of the lowest analog pin.
+Example:

+PINM AZERO, 1

+PINM AZERO+1, 1

+PINM AZERO+2, 0

+sets the analog pin a0 and a1 of an Arduino to output and the pin a2 to input.

+AWRITE AZERO, 100

+AWRITE AZERO+1, 200

+V=AREAD(AZERO+2)

+write 100 to pin a0, 200 to pin a1 and reads pin a2.

+Pin numbering can be tricky.
+More information can be found in the hardware section.

 ### Timing with MILLIS and DELAY

+DELAY triggers a delay of n ms. Example:

+DELAY 1000

+waits for one second.

+The function MILLIS measures the time in milliseconds divided by a divisor.
+Example:

+A=MILLIS(1)

+B=MILLIS(1000)

+A contains the time since start in milliseconds.
+B is the time since start in seconds.
+The divisor can be used in 16 bit systems to control overflow of a variable.

 ### PULSEIN and TONE extensions

+tbd.

 ## File I/O language set

+### Introduction

+For systems with a filesystem there is a set of file access commands.
+Only one directory is supported.
+The file system command cannot handle subdirectories.
+One open file for read and one open file for write is supported.

 ### Opening and closing files with OPEN and CLOSE